Mexican town shakes off shock after quake, begins to move forward

 - One family sleeps outside home too unsafe to be in

-Jojutla, Mexico (CNN)Days after a deadly earthquake in the battered the small market town of Jojutla, collective shock and fear have already given way to the gritty work of cleaning up and moving forward.
+Jojutla, Mexico (CNN)Days after a deadly earthquake battered the small market town of Jojutla, collective shock and fear have already given way to the gritty work of cleaning up and moving forward.

 Businesses and homes in the Mexican town's center were mostly shuttered and dark Thursday night.